 If you’re establishing a foreign LLC you must also include a Certificate of Good Standing from your home state dated no longer than six months prior to the date of filing your foregin LLC registration documents.
 You’ll also be required to appoint a registered agent with a physical address within Mississippi.

-If you’ve never had to file any legal documents before, there are professional services available to help you.
-A Mississippi PEO service can help you file your annual report and other documents, and online legal services can also assist with other paperwork.
+If you’ve never had to file any legal documents before, professional services can help you.
+A Mississippi PEO service will help you file your annual report and other documents, and online legal services can also assist with other paperwork.

 Mississippi LLC Fee Summary